What happens when my term life insurance policy ends?

 Buy a new term life policy.

-This is almost always (as in greater than 99% of the time) less expensive than keeping your existing policy.
+This is almost always (as in greater than 99 percent of the time) less expensive than keeping your existing policy.

 Sometimes it’s better to move on.
 Search for a company that will let you know what happens to the money at the end of term life insurance.